marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 After printing its message on standard output, it starts a series of non-blocking wait on the child setting *WNOHANG* flag, which causes the syscall to return immediately if the child hasn't terminated yet.
-As a side note, by default *wait4* behaves as *waitpid*, i.e. returns only if the waited process has terminated.
-A SIGCHLD is then sent by the child, but given that the default policy for this signal is "ignore", there is no side effect on the parent, that is the system call is not interrupted with *EINTR* nor restarted via *SA_RESTART*.  wait4 returns the pid of the process which was being waited.
+Without that flag, *wait4* by default behaves as *waitpid*, i.e. it returns only if the process waiter for has terminated.
+A SIGCHLD is then sent by the child, but there is no side effect on the parent as the default policy for this signal is *SIG_IGN*: the system call is not interrupted with *EINTR* nor restarted via *SA_RESTART*.
+wait4 returns the pid of the process which was being waited.
 It is interesting now to see how this behavior is triggered in the multiprocessing library, since it is not immediately obvious: shouldn't the interpreter just return after the final statement?.
-Normally Python code is debugged with pdb, but here it does not really prove useful and to go as deep as possible, gdb is the best tool for the trade.
+In this case pdb does not really prove useful and to go as deep as possible, gdb is the best tool for the trade.

 Tracing with gdb